 - ¼ teaspoon salt

-- 6 tablespoons sold, solid coconut oil
+- 6 tablespoons cold, solid coconut oil

-- ½ cup Chocolate Peanut Butter*
+- ½ cup Chocolate Peanut Butter or any nut butter!

 - Optional: 1 tablespoons coconut sugar OR melted chocolate for drizzling